top of page

 Howdy my friends,

-While my goal is to build a base of paid subscribers — which is starting slowly to grow — my letter is available free to everyone.
+While my goal is to build a base of paid subscribers — which is slowly starting to grow — it is available to everyone.
 So try it out.
-If you feel after a time that you love what I’m doing and wish to help support it, you may do that.
-You can check it out at http:michaeltomlinson.substack.com
+If you feel after a time that you love what I’m doing and wish to help support it; you may do that.
+You can check it out at http://michaeltomlinson.substack.com

 child in puddle photo.jpg